Brandon Fernandes: Sporting Goa

 Fernandes then put in a man of the match performance over Bharat on 2 May 2015.
 Pressuring the Bharat defense throughout his 88 minutes on the pitch, he scored from a free-kick in the 42nd minute to help Sporting Goa win 2–0, their second victory of the season entering the final month of the campaign.
 After the match, Fernandes was praised by Sporting Goa head coach, Mateus Costa, when he said that "Since Brandon joined our squad, things have really changed.
 He is very good on the wing and we were lacking that kind of a player.
 He is also a free-kick specialist and the goal that he scored today was beautiful".

 Fernandes then scored another well struck goal on 20 May 2015 against Shillong Lajong.
 Pouncing on a mistake by Shillong Lajong goalkeeper, Rehenesh TP, in which the keeper miss kicked his clearance, Brandon slotted the ball into the net from more than 30 yards out.
 Sporting Goa went on to win 2–1.
 He assisted Sandesh Jhingan in the final round of the season, from a corner, in an eventual 4–0 win for his team, thus helping confirming the status of his team in the top flight for the next I-League season.

 Mumbai City

 Brandon was picked up in the 2015 Indian Super League draft by Mumbai City during the first round for Rs.
 12 lakhs.
-Having missed the first 7 rounds of the 2015 Indian Super League season through injury, Brandon made his debut against Delhi Dynamos in round 8, coming on as a substitute in a 1–1 draw for his team.
+Having missed the first 7 rounds of the 2015 Indian Super League through injury, Brandon made his debut against Delhi Dynamos in round 8, coming on as a substitute in a 1–1 draw for his team.
 On his first start for Mumbai City, which was his second appearance of the season, Brandon was injured and ruled out of the season.